thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 This strategy means that no issues are expected to impact the application, so Kubernetes terminates all replicas and recreates them on a best effort basis.

 # Template:
 When Kubernetes deploys new pods, it needs the exact manifest to create the pod.
-The <ins>spec.template.spec</ins> sectinon holds exactly the same structure as a Pod manifest.
+The <ins>spec.template.spec</ins> section holds exactly the same structure as a Pod manifest.
 Kubernetes uses this section to create new pods as needed.

 The following entries in the template deserve special attention: